department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.immunization-notes.md

 #### Mapping Concerns

 - Updates must be supported somehow.
 Fixing the status at completed will only work if data never changes.
-- Not mapped due to lack of clarity on what the value is and if it will ever be populated
-  - `shortName`
-  - `encounterProvider`
-  - `orderingProvider`

 #### change 2023-07-20